 What a “good decision” is?
 First, know Albert Einstein’s famous quote ‘If I had one hour to solve a problem, I’d spend 55 minutes thinking about the problem and 5 minutes thinking of the solutions’?
 Second, base your decisions on comprehensive data, not just on sentiments and feelings.
 BigPicture provides up-to-date, visualized, and aggregated portfolio and project data.
 What views to look at when making your decisions?

-Following are the common questions project managers face and decisions they have to make (moving from the planning stage to the execution stage).
+Following are the common questions project managers face and the decisions they have to make (moving from the planning stage to the execution stage).

 Is my plan feasible?